 OMAG’s Risk Management Services is committed to helping our member cities and towns provide the tools necessary to implement safe work practices and build solid risk management programs.
-The Safety Enhancement Grant Program is a reimbursable matching grant program developed to assist in getting your safety goals met.
+The Safety Enhancement Grant Program was developed to assist in getting your safety goals met.

-Public Works Safety Enhancement Grants offer financial incentives to OMAG members to purchase safety equipment or services that assist in reducing the frequency and severity of workplace injuries.
-The grants match your investment on a 1:1 ratio basis (for every dollar spent by the municipality on a project, OMAG will spend a dollar).
+Public Works Safety Enhancement Grants offer financial incentives to OMAG plan participants to purchase safety equipment or services that assist in reducing the frequency and severity of workplace injuries.
+The grants match your investment on a 2:1 ratio basis (For every dollar spent by the municipality on a project, OMAG will spend two dollars).
 Interested members must submit an application form including the description and intended purpose of the safety equipment/service, and how it will make the workplace safer.
-Grant requests must be single items or groups of related items (i.e. work zone equipment; confined rescue equipment; lockout/tag out equipment; etc.).
+Grant requests must be single items or groups of related items (i.e. work zone equipment, confined rescue equipment, lockout/tag out equipment, etc.)

-Only current OMAG members are eligible to participate.
-Grants are awarded in May and October each year.
-To be eligible for May awards, your application must be received between January 1 through March 31.
-Applications for October grants must be received between June 1 through August 31.
+Only current OMAG plan participants are eligible to participate.
+Grants are awarded in April and October each year.
+To be eligible for April awards, your application must be received between January 1 and March 31.
+Applications for October grants must be received between July 1 and September 30.
 Municipalities must wait 2 years after receiving a grant to apply for another grant.

-Members are eligible for awards in amounts up to $1000.
-The minimum cost for requested items must be no less than $200.
+Members are eligible for awards in amounts up to $2,000.
+The minimum cost for requested items is $200.
 Grant monies must be used for the purchase of approved safety related equipment or services within twelve months of the date of grant approval.
-OMAG reserves the right to review appropriated documentation of all expenses.
+OMAG reserves the right to review appropriate documentation of all expenses.
+Upon receiving newly purchased equipment, applicants must show proof of purchase by sending OMAG Risk Management Services a copy of the paid invoice.
+Photos of your Public Works staff with the grant equipment are appreciated to help us promote the grant program.

 The purchase of safety equipment or services with grant funds under this program is intended to directly enhance the health and safety of public works employees.
 Awards will not be made for items considered to be among those purchased by a member in the normal course of their operations.
 Routine expenses for member operations, such as equipment repair, licensing, etc. do not qualify.
 Disposable personal protective equipment such as hardhats, safety boots/shoes, gloves, or glasses do not qualify.
-A few examples of equipment/services that do qualify for consideration are:
+A few examples of equipment/services that do qualify for consideration are (This is not an exhaustive list):

 - Emergency Eye Wash Stations